MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 #### Wi-Fi data format

-Use the following schema when uploading Wi-Fi information:
+Use the following schema when uploading Wi-Fi information.

 |Column  |Type  |Description |
 |---------|---------|---------|